 It’s not just your transferable skills and property know-how that recruiters are on the lookout for, the message from employers is clear: we want graduate who have a passion for property and want to work for us.
-Employers’ application systems are designed to find this out, through application forms, interview questions and at the assessment centre – your enthusiasm for the sector needs to shine through at every stage.
+Employers’ recruitment processes are designed to find this out, through application forms, interview questions and at the assessment centre – your enthusiasm for the sector needs to shine through at every stage.

 Here we break down three things to keep in mind when showcasing your passion for property:

 ’Have personal reasons why you want to work for certain companies and why you want to pursue a career in this sector,’ says Tiffany George-Fontaine, next generation recruiter at CBRE.
 One way of ensuring that your interest in property is genuine is by rooting it in your own experiences – this could be from your own research, a chance encounter or through family friends.
 Don’t be afraid to tell a personal story.

 A word of warning, though: avoid saying that you’ve always wanted to be a surveyor.
 Not only is it a horrendous cliché that recruiters will have heard/read time and again, it’s also very unlikely to be true (really, ‘always’?) – you want to show that you’ve made a considered career choice to pursue property, and that your passion for the profession has developed over time.

 Keep your reasons focused on you.
 It is easy to make sweeping statement reminiscent of academic essays (eg. ‘The built environment shapes out experiences of the world around us’), which don’t unambiguously state why property is important to you.

 While your reasons for your interest in property need to be personal, if you’re still looking to develop this, or you just want to learn more about the sector, there are a couple of things that you can do to build up evidence of your passion.